-This is why, when in my twenties and after four miscarriages that doctors couldn’t explain, my friend handed me a book called “Folk Medicine” by D.C.
-Jarvis M.D. it all made sense.
-This book was written by a man who grew up in Vermont much the way I described above.
-As I read about the people and places where he was raised the pictures in my mind were of that farm in the Ottawa Valley and the people there.
-As a result of Dr. Jarvis’ teachings I went on a regimen of apple cider vinegar and honey, and less than a year later gave birth to my beautiful daughter, Sarah.
+The man who wrote this book grew up in Vermont much the way I described above.
+I read about the people and places where he was raised and the pictures in my mind were of that farm in the Ottawa Valley and the people there.

 After the gall bladder surgery I began to have difficulty swallowing my food.
 It was like a spasm in the area where my gall bladder used to be and the food wouldn’t go down.
-For years I controlled this by chewing well and sipping water during my meals, but eventually it got to the point where meals were interrupted by my need to go to the bathroom and throw up my food.
+For years I controlled this by chewing well and sipping water during my meals.
+But eventually it got to the point where meals were interrupted by my need to go to the bathroom and throw up my food.
 My husband insisted I go to the doctor.

 When the doctor gave me the requisition for the celiac test I almost didn’t go.
 “This is ridiculous”, I thought.
 I eat lots of bread and pasta and I don’t feel sick specifically after those things.
 But I went.

-After Celiac diagnosis, my son thought for a while that he felt better and could focus better on his studies without gluten.
-My daughter has severe eczema and although she tested negative for celiac she eliminated gluten and dairy from her diet for several years with mixed results.
+After Celiac diagnosis, my son started to think that he felt better and could focus better on his studies without gluten.
+My daughter has severe eczema.
+Although she tested negative for celiac she eliminated gluten and dairy from her diet for several years with mixed results.
 Both have gone back to eating gluten.
 It is a difficult diet to follow.